Remembering a Great Teacher: the learned and inspiring Gelek Rimpoche of Jewel Heart International left behind a sparkling jewel of Dharma teachings

-The very learned and respected Gelek Rimpoche passed away today at 6am, as announced on the Jewel Heart website.
+The very learned and respected Gelek Rimpoche passed away April 15, 2017 at 6am — a great loss.
 Born in Tibet in 1939, the great teacher spread the Dharma through his profound teachings, wonderful books and videos online.
 He was famous for his prodigious memory, penetrating insight and wisdom.
-The founder of Jewel Heart International, Rimpoche was a teacher of impeccable lineage, respected by students and teachers around the world.
+The founder of Jewel Heart International, Rimpoche was a teacher of impeccable lineage, respected and loved by students and teachers around the world.

 From an interview in Mandala magazine, he describes his own background: